 Malaika Arora HITS BACK At Salman Khan For Dabangg 3 Exit?
 Says Dont' Call Songs As 'Item Numbers'!

-Reports were all over the place that Salman Khan and Arbaaz Khan have decided to drop Malaika Arora from a special number in Dabangg 3 and chose to cast Kareena Kapoor once again for the hot and sizzling song and also rope in Giorgia Andriani in a special role to send a strong message to Malaika.
+Reports were all over the place that Salman Khan and Arbaaz Khan have decided to drop Malaika Arora from a special number in Dabangg 3 and will cast Kareena Kapoor once again for the hot and sizzling song and also rope in Giorgia Andriani in a special role to send a strong message to Malaika.
 During Sophie Choudry's music album launch, Malaika Arora was asked about how she feels when people call her songs 'Munni Badnaam Hui' and other tracks as 'item numbers' and she stated that no one should tag them as item numbers in the first place as she has never been objectified in any of her songs.

 Please Don't Call Them As 'Item Numbers', Says Malaika Arora!